knative/docs/docs/serving/encryption/encryption-overview.md

 ![Overview of Knative encryption](./encryption-overview.drawio.svg)

 !!! note
-    Currently, all control-plane traffic (including Kubernetes PreStopHooks and metadata like metrics) are not encrypted.
+    Currently, all control-plane traffic (including Kubernetes PreStopHooks and metadata like metrics) is not encrypted.

 ## The parts in detail
-The different parts are independent of each other and (can) use different Certificate Authorities to sign the necessary certificates.
+The different parts are independent of each other and (can) use different Certificate Authorities to sign certificates.

 ### External domain encryption